Wisconsin judge denies motion to keep 'Making a Murderer' nephew in prison

 Schimel had argued that Dassey should remain in custody pending an appeal, saying that Duffin did not have authority to release the 27-year-old.
 In his motion requesting a stay of Dassey's ordered release, filed Tuesday, Schimel also argued that Dassey's confession was not coerced and that there was considerable evidence showing that he was guilty of the crimes of which he was convicted.

-A spokesman for Schimel said Wednesday that the state's appeal of Duffin's refusal to grant the stay would be filed this week and would ask the U.S. Court of Appeals for the Seventh Circuit in Chicago to rule before Dassey's scheduled release date on Friday, Nov.
+On Wednesday, Schimel filed an appeal of Duffin's refusal to grant the stay and asked the U.S. Court of Appeals for the Seventh Circuit in Chicago to rule before Dassey's scheduled release date on Friday, Nov.
 18.

 An attorney for Dassey was not immediately available for comment.